🇸🇪

 Common

-Swedish candy culture — particularly the pick-and-mix lördagsgodis tradition — means gelatin-containing sweets are everywhere and are deeply embedded in everyday life.
-Swedes buy loose sweets by the bag from supermarket pick-and-mix sections, and the majority of traditional Swedish sweets (especially gummies, foam sweets, and liquorice variants) contain pork or beef gelatin.
-The format makes checking per-sweet impossible — ingredients are displayed on wall boards rather than individual packaging.
-Dedicated vegan godis ranges do exist at ICA and Coop; look for the "vegansk" label.
-Pre-packaged Swedish confectionery: always check the label before assuming safe.
+The pick-and-mix lordagsgodis tradition means gelatin-containing sweets are everywhere in Swedish daily life.
+The majority of traditional Swedish sweets, especially gummies, foam sweets, and certain liquorice variants, contain pork or beef gelatin.
+The format makes checking per-sweet impossible: ingredients are displayed on wall boards rather than individual packaging.
+Dedicated vegan godis ranges exist at ICA and Coop; look for the "vegansk" label.
+Always check the label on pre-packaged Swedish confectionery before assuming safe.

-Supermarket pick-and-mix (lördagsgodis) · candy shops · gummy sweets · foam sweets · some liquorice
+Supermarket pick-and-mix sections · candy shops · gummy sweets · foam sweets · some liquorice

 Language